mambainspired/100-days-of-Code/README.md

 No work days = 4

+## Day 22 - 18 Mar 2020
+Switching things a little bit.
+Not sure if this is the best thing I can do at the moment but any type of programming is good.
+So I have taken the challenge to finish the FreeCodeCamp Front-End Library Certification by the end of this month.
+So I spent the day revising React.
+WFH is taking its toll but I will keep doing what I am doing.

 ## Day 21 - 17 Mar 2020
 Finished 22% of the Java practice.
 Learnt interesting things (from what I thought would be a boring exercise) like the Scanner class.
 Got stuck at how to read a full sentence from stdin and learnt about the nextLine() method.